abs428/fastpandas/docs/source/start.rst

             Parameters
             ----------
             df: pd.DataFrame
-                The whole dataframe containing the drive times for each leg and flags for changes in location
+                The whole dataframe containing the commute times for each leg and flags

             start: datetime
                 The start time of the journey